trentmwillis/sudoku/README.md

 I think this setup allows for and promotes modular styling and lets the stylesheets scale nicely with the application.

 ### JavaScript
+The core of the application.
+Inside `app.js` you'll find everything to handle the rendering of the application down to winning the game.
+The structure of the file is set up to keep everything bundled inside the `Sudoku` variable.
+Any functions that may potentially need to be called from outside the closure (e.g., `renderGameBoard` or `init`) are exported by adding them to the `Sudoku` object.

+The app is structured this way to keep everything contained; no need to have global variables running amuck.
+Additionally, it allows properties like the last cell that was clicked to be stored but not accessible outside the closure.

+To talk a bit more specific, I'll explain what happens when `init()` is called: two functions fire, one to render the game board and another to render the input grid.
+Each function calls methods within the `Sudoku.Templates` object which sets off AJAX requests for the templates needed to render.
+Mustache.js was chosen for the templating to allow for client-side templating, with the intention of being able to have new boards generated without additional requests later.

+Once the templates for the game board are fetched, a call is made to generate a new board (which unfortunately there was not enough time to complete, so it just returns a default).
+The board is then broken up and the info passed into the templates to be rendered in pieces.

+In either case, when the rendering is finished, a `setup` function is then called which binds all the needed event handlers to objects.
+These are primarily `click` events that drive the gameplay.

 ### Miscellaneous
 I chose to use a small set of tools from Node.js.
 The main tool used was Grunt.js, with plugins for Uglify, Watch, and Sass.
 This allowed me to easily watch my `.scss` files for changes and build them without thinking during development as well as quickly minify my scripts for deployment when I went to test on a server.